Nicholaswogan/VolcGases/README.md

 </p>

 ## Installation
 First, download or clone this repository and then navigate to the repository with a bash terminal.
 Finally, you can install VolcGases with with pip command.
-For this to work you must have `python` with the `numpy` package, and the GNU fortran compiler in your path (`gfortran`).
+For this to work you must have `python`, and a fortran compiler.
+On Mac you can install a fortran compiler with the terminal command `brew install gcc`.
 ```bash
 python -m pip install .
 ```